brightmart/ai_law/README.md

   2) A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification

-  7) <a href='https://github.com/facebookresearch/fastText'>fastText:Bag of Tricks for Efficient Text Classification</a>
+  3) <a href='https://github.com/facebookresearch/fastText'>fastText:Bag of Tricks for Efficient Text Classification</a>

+  4) Hierarchical Attention Networks for Document Classification